DPBeverly/CicadaFlux/README.md

 - `stars`
 - `rstan`

-### NOTE: Running entire script with models and model outputs will take several hours and require upwards of 33 GB of RAM
+**NOTE:** Running entire script, including models and model outputs will take several hours and require upwards of 33 GB of RAM.

-This repository contains the markdown file (.RMD) that reproduces figures and analysis within the manuscript.

-Files: "CicadaFlux.Rproj"
+### Repository Contents

-The RStudio Project File
+- **CicadaFlux.Rproj**: The RStudio Project File.

-"CicadaFlux_ResultsOutput_Final.html" HTML output of compiled results for the data analysis
+- **CicadaFlux_ResultsOutput_Final.html**: HTML output of knitted .RMD (compiled results for the data analysis)

-"CicadaFlux_ResultsOutput_Final.Rmd" RMD file to regenerate the output files and figures
+- **CicadaFlux_ResultsOutput_Final.Rmd**: RMD file to reproduce all analyses and generate all figures presented in the analysis.

-"Figures"
-Folder containing figures found in the manuscript
+- **Figures/**: Folder containing figures found in the manuscript.

-"R_CicadfluxDataManagement.R" Optional data management script, but the same routine is found in the RMD file
+- **R_CicadfluxDataManagement.R**:  Optional data management script, but the same routine is found in the RMD file

-"R_ScalingCicadaFluxCounties_Map.R"
-Code use to generate scaling analysis and supplemental bar graph in in figure S4
+- **R_ScalingCicadaFluxCounties_Map.R**: Code use to generate scaling analysis and supplemental bar graph in in figure S4

-Analysis Workflow Downloading the repository download the repository via GitHub ("https://github.com/DPBeverly/CicadaFlux")
+---

+### Data Access and Analysis Workflow:

+1. **Repository download**: Clone or fork your own copy of the repository via GitHub at `https://github.com/DPBeverly/CicadaFlux`

-The data collected for this study are located on Zenodo: ("https://zenodo.org/records/10125404") "10.5281/zenodo.8431547" NOTE: The RMD file will automatically retrieve the data using the DOI so there is no data to download from Zenodo
+2. **Data access**: The data collected for this study are located on Zenodo: ("https://zenodo.org/records/10125404") "10.5281/zenodo.8431547".

+**NOTE: The RMD file will automatically retrieve the data using the DOI so there is no data to download from Zenodo**

-After you download the repository, download the AmeriFlux data associated with US-MMS AmeriFlux Site.
-Grab micromet data from AmeriFlux website "https://ameriflux.lbl.gov/sites/siteinfo/US-MMS"
+3. ** After you download the repository, download the AmeriFlux data associated with US-MMS AmeriFlux Site.
+Grab micromet data from AmeriFlux website "https://ameriflux.lbl.gov/sites/siteinfo/US-MMS"**

-#//Download the US-MMS Base version (CC-BY-4.0) containing data hourly fluxes and meteorological variables ##//Once downloaded unzip the folder in the working directory housing rmd files ##//Note the data you download will likely contain more data than used in the manuscript as data is updated quarterly
+4. ** Download the US-MMS Base version (CC-BY-4.0) containing data hourly fluxes and meteorological variables**

+5. Once downloadeded, unzip the folder in the working directory housing rmd files

+**NOTE: the data you download will likely contain more data than used in the manuscript as data is updated quarterly**

-####//Global respiration estimates ##//Soil respiration rasters are obtained from Global Gridded 1-km Annual Soil Respiration and Uncertainty Derived from SRDB V3 "https://daac.ornl.gov/CMS/guides/CMS_Global_Soil_Respiration.html" ##//Download data move .img files to the common working directory housing rmd files ##// This analysis will use the mean, lower quantile (25) and upper quantile (75) estimates
+6. Global respiration estimates: Soil respiration rasters are obtained from Global Gridded 1-km Annual Soil Respiration and Uncertainty Derived from SRDB V3 "https://daac.ornl.gov/CMS/guides/CMS_Global_Soil_Respiration.html"

+7. Download soil respiration data, then move .img files to the common working directory housing rmd files.
+This analysis will use the mean, lower quantile (25) and upper quantile (75) estimates.

 Data Analysis and codes for cicada flux analysis that corresponds to the Ecology Letters manuscript: The forest, the cicadas, and the holey fluxes: periodical cicada impacts on soil respiration 1 depends on tree mycorrhizal type (DOI).